Joliet Junior College maintains an open-door admissions policy; applicants are eligible for admission if they are one of the following:

 Directory information may be released by the college to a third party requesting such student information without first obtaining the student’s consent.
 A student has the right to refuse to permit the college to release directory information, as limited by law, by following the process outlined by the registrar.
-Anyone who wishes to prevent the release of directory information which relates to himself/herself must notify the Registration and Records office in writing within 15 days by completing the proper form at the beginning of each academic year.
+Anyone who wishes to prevent the release of directory information which relates to himself/herself must notify the Registration and Records office in writing within 15 days by completing the proper form at the beginning of each semester during the academic year.

 A student who wishes his/her course attendance, test scores, English or math placement and/or academic progress discussed by the instructor or counselor/adviser with another person(s) whom the student designates, must complete and present a copy of the form to the course instructor prior to the discussion a release of information form (FERPA).
 Students may also use the FERPA form to give parents access to other information such as financial aid information.
 This form may be obtained online or from the Registration and Records office.
 This form should be signed at the Registration and Records office when the student returns it for processing.

 Enrollment Verification for Students